UVCE-Marvel/CL-CY-001/LEVEL1.md

 ## TASK 10: IP Addressing and Web Scraping - Job Listings Scraper
 Use Python and libraries like BeautifulSoup to scrape IP address data from a website and analyze it.
 This task will reinforce understanding of IP addressing and protocols such as TCP/IP.

-**Task Outcome**: Extract job postings from platforms like Indeed, LinkedIn, or Glassdoor.
+**Task Outcome**: Extract job postings from platforms like Indeed or Glassdoor.

 **Resource Links**:
 [Web Scraping with Python - BeautifulSoup Crash Course](https://realpython.com/beautiful-soup-web-scraper-python/)